 - 1 ½ teaspoon fresh rosemary or ¾ teaspoon dried rosemary

 - 2 teaspoons dried sage

-Place bacon in a large skillet and cook until browned.
-Remove from pan and place on paper towel to drain.
+- Place bacon in a large skillet and cook until browned.
+Remove from pan and place on a paper towel to drain.

-Add butter, cranberries, apple, sausage and seasonings and cook an additional 5 minutes, stirring to break up sausage or until sausage is cooked through.
+- Add butter, cranberries, apple, sausage, and seasonings and cook an additional 5-10 minutes, stirring to break up the sausage, or until the sausage is cooked through.

-You have 2 options here: You can either stuff the turkey (or roasting chicken) at this stage or place the stuffing in refrigerator overnight and stuff turkey just prior to cooking or
+- 1. Stuff the turkey (or roasting chicken) if you are cooking it immediately or place the stuffing in the refrigerator overnight and stuff the turkey just prior to cooking.

-Place stuffing in a nonstick sprayed baking dish and bake at 350 degrees for 30 minutes alongside turkey.
+- 2. Place the stuffing in a baking dish sprayed with a nonstick spray and bake at 350 degrees for 30 minutes alongside the turkey.